classner/pymp/README.md

 list of indices, while `pymp.xrange` returns an iterator and corresponds to dynamic scheduling.

-Other iterators, such as `enumerate`, or simply an iterator over arbitrary list elements, have on purpose not been implemented to ensure efficient operation of the package.
-Using only index lists forces the user to create complex or large objects in memory *before* the fork.
-If this would not be the case, they would have to be serialized and forwarded through the iterator to the consuming process, which is not what is usually intended.
+You can use `p.iterate` to iterate over arbitrary list elements.
+However, bearing efficiency in mind you should create complex or large objects *before* the parallel section.
+Otherwise, they have to be serialized and forwarded through the iterator to the consuming process.

 ### Variable scopes

 The only implemented variable scopes are `firstprivate`, `shared` and `private`.
-All variables that are declared before the `pymp.Parallel` call are explicitly `firstprivate`, all variables from the `pymp.shared` module are shared, and all variables created within a `pymp.Parallel` context are private.
+All variables that are declared before the `pymp.Parallel` call are implicitly `firstprivate`, all variables from the `pymp.shared` module are shared, and all variables created within a `pymp.Parallel` context are private.